-On January 17, Gov. Edmund G. Brown Jr. declared a drought state of emergency and directed state officials to take all necessary actions in response and on April 25, Governor Brown asked all Californians to redouble their efforts to conserve water, instructed agencies to cut red tape to get water to farmers more quickly, ensure that people have safe drinking water, protect vulnerable wildlife species and prepare for an extreme fire season.
+On January 17, Gov. Edmund G. Brown Jr. declared a drought state of emergency.
+On April 25, Governor Brown asked all Californians to redouble their efforts to conserve water, instructed agencies to cut red tape to get water to farmers more quickly, ensure that people have safe drinking water, protect vulnerable wildlife species and prepare for an extreme fire season.
 Read the executive order at http://gov.ca.gov/news.php?id=18496.

 The proclamation is available here: http://www.gov.ca.gov/news.php?id=18368.

 Historic Groundwater Legislation Becomes Law

 As California's drought deepens, Governor Edmund G. Brown Jr. on September 16 signed historic legislation to ensure a sustainable supply of California groundwater.
 The three-year drought has increased groundwater extraction in many regions of the state and led to over-drafting and water shortages in some communities.
 The new law mandates the creation of local groundwater management agencies that will monitor extraction and create sustainability plans that must be in place in 20 years.
 DWR is given expanded responsibilities under the law, including requirements to revise groundwater basin boundaries and create guidelines for local agencies to write their Sustainable Groundwater Management Plans.
 More on the historic legislation here: http://gov.ca.gov/news.php?id=18701